DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Empirical research using the package

-Fig. \ref{fig20} shows weighted $L^2$ depth contour with locality parameter $\beta=0.5$ for countries in 1990 considered w.r.t. variables $Y_1$ and $Y_3$ whereas Fig. \ref{fig21} presents the same issue but in 2011.
-Fig. \ref{fig22} shows weighted $L^2$ depth contour with locality parameter $\beta=0.5$ for countries in 1990 considered w.r.t. variables $Y_2$ and $Y_3$ whereas Fig. \ref{fig23} presents the same issue but in 2011.
-Although we can notice a socio-economic development between 1990 and 2011 -- the clusters of developed and developing countries are still evident in 2011 as they were in 1990.
-For assessing changes in location of the centers and scatters of the data between 1990 and 2011 we calculated $L^2$ \textbf{medians} and $L^2$ \textbf{weighted covariance matrices for $(Y_1,Y_2,Y_3)$} which are presented below\\
+Figure 41 shows weighted $L^2$ depth contour with locality parameter $\beta=0.5$ for countries in 1990 considered with regard to variables $Y_1$ and $Y_3$, whereas Figure 42 presents the same issue but in 2011.
+Figure 43 shows the weighted $L^2$ depth contour with locality parameter $\beta=0.5$ for countries in 1990 considered with regard to variables $Y_2$ and $Y_3,$ whereas Figure 44 presents the same issue but for 2011.
+Although we can notice a socio-economic development between 1990 and 2011, the clusters of developed and developing countries are still evident in 2011 as they were in 1990.
+For assessing changes in the location of the centers and scatters of the data between 1990 and 2011, we calculated $L^2$ \textbf{medians} and $L^2$ \textbf{weighted covariance matrices for $(Y_1,Y_2,Y_3)$} that are presented below:\\

 \mbox{ }